-- 2. You must define the default CICS userid using the DFLTUSER system initialization parameter, before you can attempt to bring up a CICS region.
-On a production system the default user should not have access to any unnecessary CICS-supplied transactions.
-The resource access authorizations that you give to the default user should clearly be limited to those resources that you intend to be universally available, and therefore do not need to be restricted in any way.
-For information about defining the attributes of the default userid, see the CICS RACF Security Guide. - 3.
+- 2. You must define the default CICS user ID using the DFLTUSER system initialization parameter, before you can attempt to bring a CICS region up.
+On a production system, the default user should not have access to any unnecessary CICS-supplied transactions.
+The resource access authorizations that you give to the default user should be clearly limited to those resources that you intend to be universally available, and therefore do not need to be restricted in any way.
+For information about defining the attributes of the default user ID, see the CICS RACF Security Guide. - 3.
 The resource group lists to be loaded when CICS starts up.
-The groups of resource definitions included in these group lists are installed only during an initial or cold start; at a warm restart the resource definitions still installed at shutdown are reinstated from the CICS global catalog. - 4.
-This specifies the message text that is to be displayed on the screen by the CSGM (good morning) transaction when a terminal is logged on to CICS through VTAM or by the CESN transaction if used to sign on to CICS. - 5.
+The groups of resource definitions in these group lists are installed only during an initial or cold start.
+For a warm restart, the resource definitions still installed at shutdown are reinstated from the CICS global catalog. - 4.
+This specifies the message text that is to be displayed on the screen by the CSGM (good morning) transaction when a terminal is logged on to CICS through z/OS Communications Server, or by the CESN transaction if this transaction is used to sign on to CICS. - 5.
 Interregion communication is started during system initialization (IRCSTRT=YES), and the CICS programs required are made available (ISC=YES). - 6.
 The program autoinstall function is enabled at startup. - 7.
-The DFHSM0122 message informs you of the limit of DSA storage areas below the 16MB boundary.
-The DFHSM0123 message informs you of the limit of DSA storage areas above the 16MB boundary.
-These limits are set by the DSALIM and EDSALIM system initialization parameters respectively.
-For information about these storage areas, see the CICS System Definition Guide. - 8.
-Storage protection is active (is enabled and CICS runs on hardware and an MVS release that supports storage protection). - 9.
+The DFHSM0122 message shows the limit of dynamic storage areas (DSAs) below 16 MB.
+This limit is set by the DSALIM system initialization parameter.
+The DFHSM0123 message shows the limit of the DSAs above 16 MB but below 2 GB.
+This limit is set by the EDSALIM system initialization parameter.
+For information about these storage areas, see DSALIM system initialization parameter in the System Definition Guide and EDSALIM system initialization parameter in the System Definition Guide.
+Also see and 'Setting address space storage limits for a CICS region' and 'The default system initialization table' in the CICS System Definition Guide. - 8.
+Storage protection is active.
+That is, operation with storage protection is specified and CICS is running on hardware and an MVS release that supports storage protection. - 9.
 If you specify MCT=NO (the default) as a system initialization parameter, the CICS monitoring domain builds a default monitoring control table.
 This ensures that default monitoring control table entries are always available for use when monitoring is active.
 The next message indicates that monitoring is inactive.